-Define on which monitor the on-screen information and indicators (OSD) should be displayed.
+Define on which monitor on-screen information and indicators (OSD) should be displayed.
+If the video system is controlled with a remote control also the on-screen menus appear on this monitor.

 Value space: Auto/1/2

 Auto: The system detects when a monitor is connected to a video output, and sends the on-screen information and indicators to the first monitor you connect.
 If you have a multi-monitor setup, and all monitors are connected before switching on the system, the on-screen information and indicators are sent to the video output with the lowest number, starting with Output Connector 1 (HDMI 1).